drawwithcode/2018-group-work-group-07/README.md

 - Theorethical

 We search in different platforms the animals endangered or threatened and we selected the most interesting for our projects.
 These are some of the sources: Proceedings of the National Academy of Sciences, World Wild Life, NYT, BBC and IUCN Red List of Threatened Animals (https://www.iucnredlist.org/).
 Also we search for articles about the topic that could make our story more deeper.
 For example: the economics of finding the endangered species (http://www.rff.org/blog/2010/economics-endangered-species).
+As WWF explain, Amazon is the biggest deforestation front in the world

 - Visual